Interpersonal Skills: Your Career Edge

 Group High-Five

-When most people think about the skills they need to successfully compete in the workplace, there is a natural tendency to focus primarily on technical and other hard skills they will use to perform their job duties.
+When most people think about the skills they need to successfully compete in the workplace, there is a natural tendency to focus on technical and other hard skills required to perform their job duties.
 Too few consider another important type of skill that employers look for when they are building their teams: interpersonal skills.
 More commonly known as people skills or “soft” skills, interpersonal abilities can often be the deciding factor in hiring decisions, promotions, and overall career success.

-In this post, we will explore a range of interpersonal skills, examine why they are so important in any workplace, and offer some insight into ways that you can develop your own people skills to give you a Competitive Career Advantage!
+In this post, we will explore a variety of interpersonal skills examples, examine why they are so important in any workplace, and offer some insight into ways you can develop your own people skills to give you a competitive career advantage!

 What are interpersonal skills?

 For jobseekers, interpersonal skills can be one of the most important assets for landing a new position.
-While your hard skills will demonstrate that you have the qualifications needed to warrant an interview for that new position, your interpersonal abilities will often set you apart from other candidates and help you land the job.
-Most interviewers are looking for candidates who can not only perform their designated job tasks but also work with others to help achieve the company’s mission and goals.
+While your hard skills will demonstrate that you have the qualifications needed to warrant an interview for a new position, your interpersonal abilities are often what set you apart from other candidates and help you land the job.
+Interviewers are looking for candidates who can not only perform their designated job tasks but also work with others to help achieve the company’s mission and goals.

 Why are interpersonal skills important in the workplace?